Javix/laby/README.md

 ## Human Player

-The player is moving  with the heklp of human which will define the best strategy and direction to move to be the first to get the finish cell.
+The player is moving  with the help of human which will define the best strategy and direction to move to be the first to get the finish cell.

 ## RandomPlayer